 We are excited to host the first in-person Preservation on Main Street Conference in New Port Richey in July 2021!
 Here's the details you need to join us.

 Preservation on Main Street will be Wednesday, July 21 and go through Saturday, July 24.
-Registration for the full event is $175 for early bird registration (through June 1), regular registration at $225 and one-day registration at $100 per day.
-The conference is free for students with a student ID.
-Additional special events, such as the Secretary of State and Florida Preservation Awards ceremony, will be purchased a la carte.
+Registration for the full event is $175 for early bird registration (through June 4 at noon EST), regular registration at $225 and one-day registration at $100 per day.
+Additional special events, such as the Florida Secretary of State and Florida Preservation Awards ceremony, and some tours, will be purchased a la carte.
+Please see additional information in the conference guide.

 One of the great things about our Preservation on Main Street conference is that it will provide a broad range of information for both Florida Trust and Main Street attendees.
 All sessions will be available for each registrant, so it will be easy to learn something new!
 Please click here to review the full session descriptions for the conference - you will want to check this out before registering.